kalxas/rasdaman/doc/main/05_geo-services-guide.rst

   which can be useful to clients:

   - ``sizeInBytes`` - an estimated size (in bytes) of the coverage
+  - ``sizeInBytesWithPyramidLevels`` - an estimated size (in bytes) of the base coverage plus sizes of its pyramid coverages; only available if this coverage has pyramid
   - ``axisList`` - the coverage axis labels in geo CRS order

   Example: